edinhui/GoCI/doc/configuration_management_component_requirements.md

 - Support for defining up to 3 levels of configuration hierarchy
 - Ability to specify data types, default values, and validation constraints
 - Preview functionality for the generated schema
+- Integration with JSON Schema validation libraries for schema validation
 #### 1.2 Outputs

 - JSON Schema file that defines the structure and validation rules for configuration files